 Fishing for Great Barracuda

-Great Barracuda will hit many types of artificial baits including flies, plugs, and tube baits.
+Barracuda will hit many types of artificial baits including flies, plugs, and tube baits.
 Anything that shines and can be retrieved quickly or skipped across the top of the water to imitate the movements of an injured baitfish will get a strike.
-When that happens, expect the line to be stripped from your reel as the fish makes several high-speed runs and leaps high to throw the hook.
+When that happens, expect to be kept busy trying to keep the fish on as it makes high-speed runs and leaps high to throw the hook.
 In Key West, every wreck will hold large schools of Barracuda, and the deep waters are the most likely place to encounter a 4-foot plus monster.
 They will eat anything, but around Key West they prefer live needle fish, mullet, and small Jacks dropped in the water column above the wreck or reef.

-Barracuda do hunt on the Flats, and are especially exciting targets for Flats fishing as they are willing to attack anything that flashes, and their dramatic strike is often visible to the fisherman.
-On the Flats, they can easily be found near the mouths of channels, along channel edges and drop offs, and anywhere that holds baitfish and offers the Great Barracuda a set up for an ambush.
-In general, Barracuda are not considered to be a good food fish, and Key West guides promote catch and release fishing to preserve this fun sport fish species.
+Barracuda do hunt on the Flats, and are especially exciting in the shallow water where their dramatic strike is often visible to the fisherman.
+In the Backcountry, Barracuda can easily be found near the mouths of channels, along channel edges and drop offs, and anywhere that holds baitfish and offers the Great Barracuda an ambush set up.
+Barracuda are not considered to be a good food fish, and Key West guides promote catch and release fishing to preserve this fun sport fish species.